Pilot project · AI Support Operations

 Delivery

-Delivered a functional prototype validated against real ticket data.
-By prototyping standalone first, we de-risked the logic and the human-in-the-loop workflows before writing any integration code into their live system.
+Delivered a functional prototype and validated the workflow on historical tickets in an internal pilot scenario.
+By prototyping standalone first, we de-risked logic and human-in-the-loop workflows before any production integration.

 Manual triage eliminated